Ziyue-Yin/Ziyue-Yin-CCA-Digital-Electronic_2020/README.md

 ![image](https://github.com/Ziyue-Yin/Ziyue-Yin-CCA-Digital-Electronic_2020/blob/master/week7/IMG_7395.GIF)

-Components for distance sensor:
+List of Components:
 - Arduino Board
 - Breadboard and Jump Wires
+- The LCD Screen
 - Potentiometer  - adjust the brightness of LCD screen
+- Ultrasonic Sensor
 - RGB LED - OUTPUT to display the different distance ranges
-- Ultrasonic Sensor
-- The LCD Screen

 - Code :
  This project code I have already put in the "week 7" folder.